 Once you’ve set up all of the above, dip the sponge into the warm water and washing-up liquid mixture.
 Squeeze it well.
 You need to make sure that there is as little excess as possible.
 If the sponge is too wet — and the paint is not waterproof — you may find that it starts to damage the paint as you clean.
 So, give it a thorough squeeze before you start.

 Begin at the bottom of the wall and work your way up.
 While that approach may seem counterproductive, it could be the easiest way forward.
-As you move the sponge, you will catch any liquid, which means you won’t get any nasty streak marks.
-You should ensure that you use a ‘dabbing’ motion.
-Don’t rub the paint or move the sponge across it.
+As you move the sponge, you will catch any liquid so you won't get any nasty streak marks.
+In addition, you should ensure that you use a 'dabbing' motion.
+Don't rub the paint or move the sponge across it.

-There’s an element of trial and error here.
-You don’t want to get the walls too wet, or you could hinder the paint.
-For that reason, you should start with a small section, dab it, and then take a look.
-You might want to wait a minute for it to dry to check there is no damage.
+There's an element of trial and error here.
+You don't want to get the walls too wet, or you could hinder the paint.
+Therefore, you should start with a small section, dab it, and then take a look.
+You might want to wait a minute for it to dry to ensure no damage.

 Step 3: Rinse and blot the area